Cray-HPE/docs-csm/operations/network/management_network/apply_custom_config_1.2.md

 ### Write memory

-- Once the configuration is applied you will need to save the configuration.
+- Save the configuration once the configuration is applied.
   - [Saving Config](saving_config.md)